 - Upon two days prior to the due date, SMS reminders are sent automatically to borrowers. - Within one to seven days past due, we will contact the defaulting borrower by phone to understand reasons for the nonpayment and inform them of consequences of past-due repayments.
-We are exploring to make automatic voice calls to the defaulting borrowers to achieve operating efficiency. - After a loan is past due for over seven days, we constantly contact the defaulting borrowers to remind them to repay the defaulting loan. - Once a payment is past due for more than 45 days, we initiate judicial proceedings against the defaulting borrower or resort to online arbitration and judicial enforcement of the arbitration award.
+We are exploring to make automatic voice calls to the defaulting borrowers to achieve operating efficiency. - After a loan is past due for over seven days, we constantly contact the defaulting borrowers to remind them to repay the defaulting loan. - Once a payment is past due for eight days, we report information of the defaulting borrower to Baihang Credit. - Once a payment is past due for more than 45 days, we initiate judicial proceedings against the defaulting borrower or resort to online arbitration and judicial enforcement of the arbitration award.
 We have included in the multilateral loan agreement an arbitration clause which elects online arbitration as dispute resolution method since July 2018.
 We believe such online arbitration will allow us to quickly enforce our rights and recover the repayment amount we made on behalf of the defaulting borrower and other fees and expenses.